ldgit/authorization-server/README.md

 - PostgreSQL for database
 - ejs for templating
 - Tailwind for styles
+- Vitest for unit and integration testing
+- Playwright for e2e testing
 - biome.js for linting and enforcing code style